Codecademy/docs/content/python/concepts/dictionaries/terms/setdefault/setdefault.md

 ---
 Title: '.setdefault()'
-Description: "Returns the value of a specified key.
-If the key doesn't exist, it is inserted with the specified value."
+Description: 'Returns the value of a specified key.
+If the key doesn't exist, it is inserted with the specified value.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'